 Testing is simple.
 If windings have the proper polarity then, when you transmit into a dummy load, there should be a couple of volts DC on the “Forward” solder point and a very low voltage on the “Reflected” pad.
 The coupler works the same in both directions, meaning that if it were built outside of the BITX, then you could reverse it and get the same readings by switching voltage pads.
 A nice check of operations.
 7 watts on my build resulted in a bit over 2 volts volts on the output, well under the maximum 5 volts allowed on an Arduino® A/D input.

 I included some formulas in the software to average the peaks during SSB operation and displaying it every 3 seconds.
 The results are also displayed after a one second key down in straight-key mode.
 The forward power reads out as watts and SWR is computed using the ratio of squares method.
+The software to do that is included in the B40all and the EZall source code.

 If you intend to use this circuit to adjust your antenna tuner rather than just to keep a check on the system, I would like to encourage you to use a more polite and simpler approach: Click here to read that article.